elk-audio/elk-docs/sushi/sushi_internal_plugins.md

 Wrapper around the famous freeverb public-domain implementation.
 Mono/stereo reverb based on a Schroeder/Moorer model with comb & allpass filters.
 The internal parameters sound best at 44.1 kHz and are usable also for 48 kHz, but not for higher sampling rates.

-The implementation does not have any smoothing of parameter values, so if those are varied continuously some glitches could be heard.
+The implementation does not have any smoothing of parameter values, so if those are varied continuously audio may glitch sometimes.
 A workaround for a common situation consists in putting the reverb 100% wet in an auxiliary track with a send/return plugin combination (check `misc/config_files/freeverb_aux.json` for an example).

   * **uid** : "sushi.testing.freeverb"
   * **Parameters** :